 - Observability gaps for AI agent behavior tracking

-These platforms suit organizations prioritizing unified infrastructure over MCP-optimized features, though purpose-built solutions provide superior AI-specific capabilities.
+These platforms suit organizations prioritizing unified infrastructure over MCP-optimized features, though purpose-built solutions provide stronger AI-specific governance capabilities.

 Enterprise use cases: Which alternative fits your needs

-Organizations in finance, healthcare, and other regulated sectors require comprehensive compliance:
+Organizations in finance, healthcare, and other regulated sectors require comprehensive governance:

 Choose MintMCP Gateway for: